Continuing Education Activity

 - Relieving factors - Does anything you do or not do make the pain better?
 What treatments have you tried?

-- Associative factors - Other relevant questions from a review of systems based on the patient complaint.
+- Associative factors - The clinician should query other relevant questions from a review of systems based on the patient complaint.

 Signs and Symptoms of Drug-seeking Behavior and Diversion